 Clinical Trial

-All participants then proceed with maximum safe surgical resection.
-Once a participant recovers from surgery, they will receive the same adjuvant therapy regardless of the neoadjuvant group.
-Nivolumab and ipilimumab will be given every three weeks for a total of three post-operative doses followed by nivolumab every 2 weeks as per the recommended phase 2 dose (RP2D) for pediatric patients.
+All participants will receive one-time dose of nivolumab prior to surgery.
+All participants will then proceed with maximum safe surgical resection.
+Once a participant recovers from surgery, they will receive the adjuvant maintenance therapy.
+Nivolumab will be given every 2 weeks as per the recommended phase 2 dose (RP2D) for pediatric patients.

-More effective treatments are needed for pediatric high grade gliomas.
+More effective treatments are needed for pediatric high-grade gliomas.
 Despite aggressive multimodality therapy, the long-term survival is poor, and known cures do not exist for recurrence.
 Immunotherapy has been shown to be a promising treatment for a number of types of cancer, including melanoma and non-small cell lung cancer.
 Results have varied across tumor models as immune suppression has proven a significant barrier to successful outcomes, particularly within bulky and recurrent solid tumors.

 The timing of how, and when, immunotherapy is initiated may be critical for the optimal activation and expansion of tumor–specific T lymphocytes.
 Neoadjuvant immunotherapy serves as a primer for systemic immune responses, activating tumor-specific T-cells that seek out distant tumor cell deposits.
-We hypothesize neoadjuvant checkpoint inhibition prior to surgery with CTLA-4 and/or PD-1 antibody blockade in children and young adults with recurrent or progressive HGG will induce a local immune response.
+We hypothesize neoadjuvant checkpoint inhibition prior to surgery with PD-1 antibody blockade in children and young adults with recurrent or progressive HGG will induce a local immune response.
 This local immune response will become amplified by the surgical removal of the immune suppressive cells within the tumor microenvironment, resulting in enhanced efficacy.

 INCLUSION CRITERIA